blertacerkezi/Assignment-6/Report.md

 Technically, this allows users to switch applications without moving their data.
 Societally, it gives users more control over their personal data and reduces dependency on large centralized platforms.

+Declaration of Tools: For this project, ChatGPT was used as a support tool to help with understanding the assignment, debugging technical issues, and drafting explanations.
+Additionally, DeepL was used for language support and grammar.